vidabc/unicorn_prioject/README.md

 ## 🚀 **Approach and Implementation**
 I designed an interactive dashboard offering an overview of several key performance indicators (KPIs).
 The distribution of orders highlighted a concentration in the West and East regions, with a smaller contribution from the Northeast.
 Key observations include:

 - **Declining Profit Margins in 2018 Despite Increased Sales:** In 2018, despite an increase in sales and t he number of orders, profit experienced a decline.
-This could be attributed to
+This could be attributed to
-  - Higher Discounts or Promotion
+  - Higher Discounts or Promotion
   - Shift Toward Low-Margin Products
 - The **top and bottom-performing products** both belong to the technology category.
 However, the bottom performers were sold at substantial discounts, leading to significant losses.
 - Differences were observed between product categories: Office Supplies and Technology contributed positively to all-time profits, while Furniture had uneven performance across its subcategories.